fevzarov/Project7ML/README.md

-Enron Fraud Case: Identifying Person of Interest (POI) using Machine Learning Tools
+**Enron Fraud Case: Identifying Person of Interest (POI) using Machine Learning Tools**

 For this project, we utilize machine learning skills to choose a algorithm to identify Enron Employees who may have committed fraud based on the public Enron financial and email datasets.
 The approach to arrive at a best model include:
-•handling real-world dataset: Since such dataset tends to be imperfect, we may have to clean and remove the data plus make some assumptions about the data inadequacies;
+* handling real-world dataset: Since such dataset tends to be imperfect, we may have to clean and remove the data plus make some assumptions about the data inadequacies;
-•validating machine learning results using test data;
+* validating machine learning results using test data;
-•evaluate machine learning result using quantitative metrics such as accuracy, precision, and recall scores;
+* evaluate machine learning result using quantitative metrics such as accuracy, precision, and recall scores;
-•dealing with features: This includes creating, selecting, and transforming variables;
+* dealing with features: This includes creating, selecting, and transforming variables;
-•comparing the performance of various machine learning algorithms •fine tuning machine learning algorithms for maximum performance; and •communicating your machine learning algorithm results clearly.
+* comparing the performance of various machine learning algorithms
+* fine tuning machine learning algorithms for maximum performance; and
+* communicating your machine learning algorithm results clearly.

 At the minimum, the best machine learning algorithm chose will have precision and recall scores of at least 0.3.

-Project Overview
+**Project Overview**

 In 2000, Enron was one of the largest companies in the United States.
 By 2002, it had collapsed into bankruptcy due to widespread corporate fraud due to misleading accounting practices.
 In the resulting Federal investigation, a significant amount of typically confidential information entered into the public record, including tens of thousands of emails and detailed financial data for top executives.